Nevenall/gulp-bookshelf/devlog.md

 Like, I bet we can send through just the watched files right?
 Ah!
 What want is a special watch for each type of file that will run only that pipeline!
 That will make it all so much faster.

+## 1.25.2020

+we now have a real site ready for stuff.

+## 1.26.2020

+definately need to add error handling to the components task so errors in parsing don't crash the server.

+Ok, we want inline svg so we can style and color it, cool thing is, we can compile it as a component.

+SO, we can create components for the svg icons and have an icon component that can pick them by name.

+the svelte docs site has a component with symbols, referenced by id. that's a pretty cool idea.

+icon, we could use a module script to fetch all the icon svg and then reference it.